Changelog

 Here you can find a list of major changes I have made to the game, as well as the ones I intend to make soon.
 I won’t list minor revisions that do not change the game.

-Declarations are no longer tied to character skills.
+are no longer tied to character skills.
 They are player actions, independent of the character.

-Assessments no longer create new aspects.
+no longer create new aspects.
 They only make existing aspects taggable.

 Conflict actions have changed.
 There are no longer any opposed rolls in a conflict.
-All actions are now rolled unopposed, and the only way to oppose them are through the new Resist action that turns shifts into stress.
+All actions are now rolled unopposed, and the only way to oppose them are through the new action that turns shifts into stress.

-Contests now involve a single roll by the initiator, not two rolls.
+now involve a single roll by the initiator, not two rolls.

-Challenges no longer have a “difficulty”.
+no longer have a “difficulty”.
 The base target is always zero, and the referee will only determine how much time a result of zero takes.

-Consequences now only clear after the designated game time.
+now only clear after the designated game time.
 They can be modified, though.

-World creation is now a mini-game on its own regard, played by players but without characters.
+is now a mini-game on its own regard, played by players but without characters.

 Being taken out in a conflict will have effects based on shifts from the attack roll.